adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 **Summary:** Don't try and reuse styles.
 Adopt a duplication-first approach.

-Harry Roberts explains how DRY can be misinterpreted and unnecessary:

-> &ldquo;DRY is often misinterpreted as [...] never repeat the exact same thing twice at all [...].
+> &ldquo;DRY is often misinterpreted as the necessity to never repeat the exact same thing twice [...].
 This is impractical and usually counterproductive, and can lead to forced abstractions, over-thought and [over]-engineered code.&ldquo;

-> &ldquo;The key isn’t to avoid all repetition, but to normalise and abstract meaningful repetition.
-If two things happen to share the same declarations coincidentally, then we needn’t DRY anything out; that repetition is purely circumstantial and cannot be [...] abstracted.&rdquo;
+<br>&mdash; <cite>Harry Roberts, CSS Wizardy</cite>

 Don't take this the wrong way&mdash;MaintainableCSS has various strategies for reuse which I will talk about later.
 The problem is that trying to reuse the bits *inbetween* the curly braces is problematic.
 Here's why: